zhangjun1207/Machine-Learning-Coursera-/README.md

-# Machine-Learning codes (developed mainly in Matlab)
+# Machine-Learning codes
-# Execrises for the MOOC course from Coursera
+Execrises for the MOOC course from Coursera